ivankelly/bookkeeper-tutorial/README.md

  2. A zookeeper ensemble of multiple machines is limited to one log.
 You may want one log per resource, which will become expensive very quickly.
  3. Adding extra machines to a zookeeper ensemble does not increase capacity nor throughput.

-Bookkeeper can be viewed as a means of exposing zookeeper replicated log to applications in a scalable fashion.
-We still use zookeeper to maintain consistency guarantees.
+Bookkeeper can be viewed as a means of exposing zookeeper's replicated log to applications in a scalable fashion.
+However, we still use zookeeper to maintain consistency guarantees.

 **TL;DR You need to elect a leader instance**